Mad Science Party Theme

 - Volcano Cake

-Make a volcano cake by baking a simple cake using my all-in-one cake recipe.
+Make a volcano cake by baking a simple cake.
 Bake it in a pudding basin.
 When cool drizzle with red and orange frosting.

 - Brain Jelly